shindavid/AlphaZeroArcade/README.md

 In the above, the y-axis is a measure of skill.
 A skill-level of 13 means that the agent has an approximately 50% win-rate against a 13-ply exhaustive tree-search agent.
 Given that each player makes a maximum of 21 moves in Connect4, 21-ply exhaustive tree-search represents perfect-play, meaning that the dashed line at y=21 represents perfect play.
-The above plot thus indicates that the system learns to perfectly play Connect4 at 1600 mcts iterations in under 5 hours.
+The above plot thus indicates that the system attains optimal results against perfect play within 5 hours (i.e., it always wins as first player against perfect play).

 ## C++ Overview